meltano/meltano/docs/src/docs/environments.md

 For installable Python plugins (i.e. those with a [`pip_url`](/docs/project.html#plugins) property) configured across multiple Environments, the same Python virtual environment and executable are reused.

-To install different versions of the same plugin side by side, you can use [plugin inheritance](/docs/plugins.html#plugin-inheritance) and set a different `pip_url` in the inherited plugin.
+To install different versions of the same plugin, you can use [plugin inheritance](/docs/plugins.html#plugin-inheritance) and set a different `pip_url` in the inherited plugin.
 :::

 ## Inheritance